wp-plugins/crony/readme.txt

 === Crony Cronjob Manager ===
 Contributors: sc0ttkclark
 Donate link: http://www.scottkclark.com/
-Tags: exports, reports, reporting, exporting, csv, tab, xml, json Requires at least: 2.9
+Tags: cron, wp_cron, cronjob, cron job, automatic Requires at least: 2.9
 Tested up to: 3.0
 Stable tag: 0.1

-THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP using wp_cron() hooks
+THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP by running Scripts, Functions, and/or PHP code.
+This plugin utilizes the wp_cron API.

 == Description ==